mewt/agungsukariman.com/content/blog/idiot-bike-idiot-owner.md

 ### What I Learned:
 - Don’t upgrade trash… unless you want a story
-- Love makes you do dumb things — like $80 pedals on a $40 frame
+- Love makes you do dumb things, like $80 pedals on a $40 frame
 - Stickers don’t fix ugly
 - Gravel ≠ comfort
 - Dumb bikes + dumber owners = beautiful chaos